tuckerkevin/tuckerkevin.github.io/resume.md

 TekTone designs and manufactures nurse call and wireless emergency call systems.

-[Employee Spotlight: Kevin Tucker][spotlight]

 ### Accomplishments

-Although TekTone is a small company, it has provided me with a good opportunity for growth.
-In my years at TekTone, I have been a positive force for change in the Engineering Department.
-Together we have improved the quality of software we develop and the processes we use to develop it.
+My years at TekTone have provided me with a great opportunity to develop my skills as a software developer, leader and catalyst for change within the engineering department.

 In the past, TekTone developed each new system with no interoperability with their existing systems.
 I lead an effort to break this paradigm and integrate these systems on a common platform.
-[Now everything including our low-end stations, our high-end stations, our wireless devices, and third party systems interoperate as part of one platform.][tekcare]
-The development and release of this single platform to unify our fragmented product line has been one of biggest contributions I have made to the company.
+Now everything including our [low-end stations][tekcare110], our [high-end stations][tekcare400p5], our [wireless devices][tekcare500] and [third party systems][tekalert] interoperate as part of one platform.
+The development and release of this single platform to unify our product line:

-### Projects
-[*Tek-CARE 400/Tek-CARE 400 P5*][tekcare400] *(modular distributed nurse-call system):* Modules distributed throughout a facility function as a single system while providing a fault tolerant and scalable architecture.
-The entire system is plug and play with a functional default configuration.

-[*Tek-CARE 500*][tekcare500] *(wireless emergency call system):* This legacy system has been reimplemented on the Tek-CARE 400 code base to support co-development and facilitate interaction between the two historically separate systems.

-[*Tek-ALERT*][tekalert] *(integration system):* This user-extensible system provides a uniform monitoring, messaging, and reporting platform in which both TekTone and third party systems can interoperate.

-*LS450* *(configuration tool):* This desktop application is used to upgrade, configure, synchronize, merge, and backup configurations on the Tek-CARE 400, Tek-CARE 500, and Tek-ALERT systems.

-[*NC402TS*][nc402ts] *(master station):* This ARM based touch-screen master station is the primary user interface to the Tek-CARE 400/Tek-CARE 400 P5 system.
+- enables us to market new features to existing customers
+- ensures that our investments in development and support add value across our entire product line
+- enables our customers to use a single system across their various care levels

+I am constantly learning and evaluating new technologies to utilize in our development process and products.
+I work closely with hardware engineers and at times involve myself in mechanical design to ensure a great final product.
+Most importantly, in my role as Software Coordinator, I:

+- ensure our various software components are designed to work together as a cohesive system
+- assign tasks to our developers in a way to best utilize their unique skills while providing them with challenges and opportunities for growth
+- coordinate the timeline of the various software projects so that our release deadlines are met

 ## <i class="fa fa-graduation-cap"></i> Education